openemail/openemail-docs-v1/docs/firststeps-local_mta.md

 #smtp      inet  n       -       -       -       -       smtpd
 ```

-Furthermore, to relay over a dockerized mailcow, you may want to add `172.22.1.1` as relayhost and remove the Docker interface from "inet_interfaces":
+Furthermore, to relay over a dockerized openemail, you may want to add `172.22.1.1` as relayhost and remove the Docker interface from "inet_interfaces":

 ```
 postconf -e 'relayhost = 172.22.1.1'